Skip to main content

 The second pillar of an academic analysis involves understanding the legal context.
 Users often operate under the assumption that all health-related data is protected by HIPAA.
 This is a critical misconception.

-HIPAA’s protections apply only to “covered entities” (like doctors, hospitals, and plans) and their “business associates.”
+HIPAA’s protections apply only to “covered entities” (like doctors, hospitals, and health insurance plans) and their “business associates.”
 A direct-to-consumer wellness app that you download and use independently does not typically fall into either of these categories.
 Therefore, the vast majority of these apps are not governed by HIPAA.

 The Gaps between HIPAA and Consumer Apps